EAZA is committed to the promotion and support of nutritional knowledge in zoological institutions

 The mission statement of the ENG is to promote and support nutrition in zoological institutions as an essential component of their conservation mission.

-If you would like to join the ENG, please submit a completed version of this Membership form and a cover letter of application/motivation detailing your expertise and experience in zoo animal nutrition (and research), alongside mention of your intentions to join the ENG.
-Email your application to Lauren Florisson putting 'ENG Membership' in the subject line who will then forward your request to the working group.
+Interested parties can submit an application of interest by sending a completed a Membership form and a cover letter of application/motivation detailing your expertise and experience in zoo animal nutrition (and research), alongside mention of your intentions to join the ENG.
+Email your application to Lauren Florisson putting 'ENG Membership' in the subject line.
+Applications are then voted in on agreement by majority from all Working Group members.

 The EAZA European Nutrition Group is also active on Facebook, why not join the community by visiting the page and following @EAZAnutrition to keep up to date with the latest zoo animal nutrition news and research.